 Jason David Bahr became a trustee of the Memorial on the 9th September 2014.
 Jason is a former member of 4th Field Royal Australian Artillery Corp and deployed in the first contingent to the Solomon Islands in 2003.
 Jason completed his Bachelor of Education in 2014 with Federation University and co-designed the Memorials Education/Teacher/Resource for use by Primary & Secondary Students and Teachers.
 Jason is focused on using the Memorial to Educate future generations on the Australian Prisoners of War Experience so their stories can be told.
 Jason is a current member of the CFA and a qualified electrician & School Teacher.

-Margaret Anne Benoit became a trustee on the 12th September 2019 and is an Officer in the Australian Army Cadets and a recipient of the Australian Cadet Forces Service Medal for 15 years’ service.
+Margaret Anne Benoit became a Trustee on the 12th September 2019 and is an Officer in the Australian Army Cadets and a recipient of the Australian Cadet Forces Service Medal for 15 years’ service.
 Margaret is a qualified Chaplain with the Australian Christian Church and was appointed as a Chaplain in the Australian Army Cadets in 2019.
-She also works as a Chaplain at Ballarat High School and volunteers as a Chaplain with the Victorian Council of Churches Emergencies Ministry.
+She also volunteers as a Chaplain with the Victorian Council of Churches Emergencies Ministry.
 Margaret is passionate about teaching the legacy of our veterans to the next generation and enjoys encouraging young people to participate in services in and around the Ballarat area.
 One of Margaret’s distant relatives is listed on the Memorial and she is keen to see the Memorial and its history preserved and cared for into the future.

 Since the Australian Ex-Prisoners of War Memorial was opened on the 6th February 2004, The Memorial has received a number of compliments and honours.